-There are companies that do day trips from Zagreb and Split, but you may want more than one day in the park.
+Plitvice is a must-stop on any road trip through the Balkans, There are also companies that do day trips from Zagreb and Split, but you may want more than one day in the park.
 We spent a full day walking around and never even got to the other sections of the park.

 Caveat: In winter there is just one ferry in Plitvice, but the buses were still running and you can drive directly to more areas.
 Or walk there from your hotel in Plitvice National Park.

 Another fun trip to take is from Dubrovnik to Venice through Croatia, Slovenia, and Austria.

 There are also two-day tickets and parking is extra.